tomberek/mcm/manual/iv.md

  his/her (the driver's) identity known), and that said conduct was (to the prejudice of good order and discipline in the armed forces) (of a nature to bring discredit upon the armed forces) (to the prejudice of good order and discipline in the armed forces and was of a nature to bring discredit upon the armed forces).

---LSQP--*Note: This language should be used when the accused was a
+[*Note: This language should be used when the accused was a

 passenger and is charged as a principal. _See_ paragraph 1

-of this part.--RSQP--
+of this part.]

 ## 83. Article 134-(Fraternization)